THE THEORY OF EVOLUTION

 Three miles ran two men.

-Sequence 1 and Sequence 2 gave two different information, although they used the same words.
-Sequence 3 is meaningless, so it does not have any informational content at all although it used the same words.
-All three sequences might even rank equally as having the same size and complexity when analyzed solely by mathematics.
+Sequence 1 and Sequence 2 gave two different pieces of meaningful information, although they used the same words.
+Sequence 3 is meaningless, so it does not have any informational content at all, although it used the same words.
+When analyzed solely by mathematics, all three sequences may rank equally as having the same size and complexity.

-Mathematics and Statistics can count the letters and words and measure the size and complexity of sequences, but they ignore the meaning of sequences and, therefore, they cannot measure the significance of the information that the sequences contain.
-The Shannon and Kolmogorov procedure, as well as the FSC, measure the sizes and complexity of nucleotide sequences, but they are both incapable of measuring true genetic information, which refers to the biological meaning of nucleotide sequences, that means, the instructions for transcribing and translating protein synthesis.
-Mathematics only measure the size and complexity of nucleotide sequences, but not their biological significance.
+Mathematics and statistics can count the letters and words and measure the size and complexity of sequences, but they ignore the meaning of sequences and, therefore, they cannot measure the significance of the information that the sequences contain.
+The Shannon and Kolmogorov procedures, as well as the FSC, measure the lengths and complexity of nucleotide sequences, but neither can measure true genetic information, which refers to the biological meaning of nucleotide sequences, i.e., the instructions for transcribing and translating protein synthesis.
+Mathematics only measures the size and complexity of nucleotide sequences, not their biological significance.

-I brought this up to highlight the importance of genetic information in looking at organisms.
-Genetic information is what gives instruction to build up an organism.
-The Amoeba dubia may have 200 times as many base pairs (letters) as that in the human genome, but the human genome has a richer genetic information because it produced a human being, not a single-cell.
+I brought this up to highlight the importance of genetic information when looking at organisms.
+Genetic information is what gives instructions on how to build up an organism.
+The amoeba dubia may have 200 times as many base pairs (letters) as that in the human genome, but the human genome has richer genetic information because it produced a human being, not a single cell.
 The presence of pseudogenes, junk DNA, and repeated sequences can inflate the amount of DNA in a genome without a proportionate increase in its genetic information.

-The bad news for evolutionists is that no evidence of new genetic information is being detected in all the evidences that they have so far gathered.
-In most cases it was even an information loss rather than an information gain that was responsible for the small changes noticed in the phenotype.
+The bad news for evolutionists is that no evidence of new genetic information is being detected in all the evidence that they have so far gathered.
+In most cases, it was an information loss rather than an information gain that was responsible for the small changes noticed in the phenotype.
 Also, when a mutation results in a big change, it usually ends up being harmful rather than beneficial to the organism, so it is not favored by natural selection.
 Thus, the big mutations, besides being rare, do not end up being able to serve as evidence for evolution.
-Over all there is NO valid evidence for macro-evolution because none of the alleged evidences for macro-evolution reflects a gain in genetic information.
+Overall, no valid evidence for evolution exists because none of the alleged evidences for evolution reflect a gain in genetic information.